stphnwlkr/FW-SplitFiap/readme.md

 ## 🛠 Installation

 1. Download or clone the plugin repository.
-2. Copy the plugin folder (e.g., `fw-flapper-plugin`) into your WordPress `/wp-content/plugins/` directory.
+2. Copy the plugin folder (e.g., `fFW-SplitFiap`) into your WordPress `/wp-content/plugins/` directory.
 3. Activate the plugin from the WordPress **Plugins** admin screen.
 4. Insert the `[split_flap]` shortcode into your posts, pages, or templates.